Pier Cesare Bori: Biography

-Bori was a known scholar of the discourse on human dignity of Giovanni Pico della Mirandola, a Renaissance figure.
+Bori was a known scholar of the discourse on the human dignity of Giovanni Pico della Mirandola, a Renaissance figure.

 Bori was born in Casale in 1937, he studied jurisprudence, theology, and biblical studies.
 On ethics intercultural published "For an ethical consensus between cultures" (Edward Arnold 1995) and "For ethical path between cultures" (New Italy 1996).
-From the experience with his students in prisons was born the book "lamp themselves."
+From the experience with his students in prisons was born the book "lamp themselves".